Are found in numerous locations, but usually in lofts, window frames including sash windows and timber cladding.

 Cluster flies migrate from outdoors into the lofts of houses and farm buildings during the autumn months causing a nuisance to householders.
 Obvious signs of an infestation is a roof space containing a large quantity of lethargic flies and a quantity of dead flies.
-Unless the loft is used for storage purposes or is accessed regularly the flies will hibernate successfully leaving in early spring dependent on the weather.
+Unless the loft is used for storage purposes or is accessed regularly the flies will hibernate successfully leaving in early spring.

 Reasons for control: